git-keeper/git-keeper/docs/reference.md

 * `<solution path>`: The path to a directory containing a solution for the assignment

+#### local_test

+Runs an assignment's tests against a solution directory locally.
+The assignment does not need to be uploaded before running this command.

+The assignment's `tests` directory and the solution directory are copied to a timestamped subdirectory of the `local_testing` subdirectory of the assignment directory.
+The `local_testing` directory is created if it does not exist.

+By default, the copied directories persist in case you need to examine any output files that were created during testing.
+If the `--cleanup` argument is provided, the directory containing the copies will be deleted.

+If the assignment is configured to use the `firejail` environment, the `local_test` command will *not* use `firejail` locally, so be sure to also test the assignment on the server.
+If the `docker` environment is used, the local machine must have Docker installed and running for the tests to run.

+Usage: `gkeep local_test [--cleanup] <assignment directory> <solution path>`

+* `<assignment directory>`: The path to the directory containing the assignment
+* `<solution path>`: The path to a directory containing a solution for the assignment

 #### config

 Writes a `gkeep` configuration file to `~/.config/git-keeper/config.cfg`.
 The